LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

 ##### Visualize the fit to the data

-We can visualize the data using the objects from the simple pulse function.
+We can visualize the data using the objects from the *Simple\_Pulse\_Segments\_fn*.
 We are going to plot the log density of segment length in cM.
 We can get the (truncated) input segments from the list object the simple pulse function returns.
 We can transform the data from Morgan to centiMorgan (which is the more common measure used).
 To get a nice density plot we can use the hist function with parameter plot = F, with 500 breaks and save it to the plot\_data object.

 ``` r
 input_segments_M = SP_Fit_Seg[[3]]